 This caffeine content is similar to the caffeine in an 8oz cup of regular coffee.

 Starbucks uses a special sweetened black tea concentrate that is infused with spices such as cinnamon and clove.
-Foamed milk is added for a creamy finish.
+The drink also gets equal parts of steamed milk and hot water.
+A thin layer of milk foam is added for a creamy finish.

 For a bigger pick-me-up caffeine effect, you can add espresso shots to a regular chai latte to make a dirty chai latte.
 Chai tea latte is creamy, sweet, and spicy.